appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ---
 **Example 1:** suppose you have data stored in a database and you want to display it in the Table widget.

-1. Fetch data from the [sample database](https://docs.appsmith.com/core-concepts/connecting-to-data-sources/connecting-to-databases#sample-databases) `users` using a SELECT query `fetchData` to retrieve the data.
+1. Fetch data from the sample **users** database using a SELECT query `fetchData` to retrieve the data.

 ```sql
 SELECT * FROM users ORDER BY id LIMIT 10;